 Discovering the proper balance between what your workers want and need is crucial to improving employee engagement.

-It’s impossible to meet every employee’s expectations, but some things make your people feel valued.
+Meeting every employee’s expectations is impossible, but some things make your people feel valued.

 Rewarding and Recognizing

 Rewards and recognition can motivate people if they are done frequently and promptly.

 People feel a deep sense of belonging when they feel appreciated, seen, and valued for their work.

 To inspire loyalty, rewards, and recognition must be given meaningfully.